bafonins/go-slow-http/README.md

 # Slow HTTP attack

 This repository contains a custom implementation of the well known DoS attack called Slow HTTP attack, also known as slowloris.
+The tool was made only for educational purposes for the 2IC80 course at TU/e.

 ## Background